foospidy/HoneyPy/README.md

 ```

 #### Creating Custom Service Emulators
-Hopefully creating new plugins is now easy.
+Hopefully creating new plugins is easy.
 HoneyPy takes care of sending/receiving data and logging, all you have to do is write the custom protocol/logic.
 The service emulators in the plugins directory can be used as templates to create new emulators.

 Example:
 https://github.com/foospidy/HoneyPy/blob/master/plugins/HashCountRandom/HashCountRandom.py